Build a Maze

 Step Two: Designing

 A good maze design is key to having a maze that is successful for your business.
 Many different factors including field size, target age group, cutting method, and marketing plans should all be considered when designing your maze.
 Most mazes will include both a picture in the design and a challenge.
 The degree of challenge will vary based on the type of customer you hope to attract, and you may even have multiple mazes within a maze.
-While you can certainly design a maze and our book gives tips on doing so, the maze design is probably the most logical part of the process to hire in assistance.
+While you can certainly design a maze yourself, and our book gives tips on doing so, the maze design is probably the most logical part of the process to hire in assistance.
 Even if you plan to cut the maze yourself, a good maze designer can offer input to make your design properly fit your field, provide the right challenge, and consider traffic flow.

 We offer two great options for you to leave the designing to us: